zudello/zudello-knowledge-base/Knowledge Base/Getting Started with Zudello/Logging in to Zudello.md

 SSO allows you to login using your existing Entra AD (Microsoft) login.

 1. Go to  **[https://app.zudello.io](https://app.zudello.io)**
-2. Enter your email address
+2. Enter your email address and click **Next**
-3. Click **Next**
-4. Zudello will redirect you to your orgnisation's Microsoft login page
+4. Zudello will redirect you to your organisation's Microsoft login page
 > If you have an active Microsoft session, you will be logged in automatically
 5. Sign in with your Microsoft credentials
 6. You will then be returned to Zudello
-7.

 ### Logging in with a password

 1. Go to  **[https://app.zudello.io](https://app.zudello.io)**
-2. Enter your email address
+2. Enter your email address and click **Next**
-3. Click **Next**
 4. Enter your password
 5. Click **Next**